 Evaluations in this group study how an information visualization tool supports collaborative analysis and/or collaborative decision making processes.
-Collaborative systems should support both taskwork, the actions required to complete the task, and teamwork, the actions required to complete the task as a group [59].
+Collaborative systems should support both taskwork, the actions required to complete the task, and teamwork, the actions required to complete the task as a group [56].
 For collaborative visualization this means that systems must not only support group work well, but also be good data analysis tools (taskwork).
-We cover the evaluation of taskwork and its questions in other scenarios and focus on teamwork here.

-Studies in CDA have varying goals and, thus, are defined by different types of outputs.
-Most commonly CDA studies aim to gain a more holistic understanding of group work processes or tool use during collaboration with the goal to derive concrete design implications.
-It is recognized that the study of teamwork is difficult due to a number of factors including a greater number of variables to consider, the complicated logistics of evaluation, or the need to understand and judge group work processes [55].
+We cover the evaluation of taskwork and its questions in the other scenarios (see Section 6.2).
+Studies in this category have varying goals and, thus, are defined by different types of outputs.
+Most commonly studies in this group aim to gain a more holistic understanding of group work processes or tool use during collaboration with the goal to derive concrete design implications.
+It is recognized that the study of teamwork is difficult due to a number of factors including a greater number of variables to consider, the complicated logistics of evaluation, or the need to understand and judge group work processes [52].
 Collaborative systems (or groupware) can be evaluated on a number of different levels such as the organization it will be embedded in, the team or group that will be using it, or the system itself.
 While there have been a number of papers concerned with the evaluation of groupware, only few examples of evaluations for collaborative information visualization systems exist.